Electron-Cash/Nostron/README.md

 # How to Install and Run

-Then, install the plugin by downloading the [zip file](https://github.com/Electron-Cash/Nostron/blob/main/nostron_plugin.zip), then upload that zipfile to the wallet as follows:  From the top menu, go to Tools--> Installed Plugins.
+Install the plugin by downloading the [zip file](https://github.com/Electron-Cash/Nostron/blob/main/nostron_plugin.zip), then upload that zipfile to the wallet as follows:  From the top menu, go to Tools--> Installed Plugins.
 This will open the plugin manager window.
 Click "Add plugin" , choose the file from your computer.
 Then, check the disclaimer boxes and click Install.

-*for users running from python source code: First install the python dependencies in https://github.com/Electron-Cash/Nostron/blob/main/nostron_plugin/monstr_terminal/requirements.txt with pip install -r requirements.txt*
+*Note: For users running from python source code: First install the python dependencies in https://github.com/Electron-Cash/Nostron/blob/main/nostron_plugin/monstr_terminal/requirements.txt with pip install -r requirements.txt*